Applications for the Rice MBA open Friday, August 15. Apply early.

 Join a built-in network of business talent.

 Rice Business actively enriches this climate, helping its MBA graduates with ongoing guidance and opportunity.
-Rice Business’ Owlspark, part of a network of startup accelerators, launched 22 new businesses in the past six years, while the Rice Business Plan Competition generated almost $2 million in prizes last year.
+Rice Business’ Owlspark, part of a network of startup accelerators, launched 104 new businesses since 2013, while the Rice Business Plan Competition generates over $1 million in prizes every year.
 Rice has also pledged as much as $100 million to an ambitious complex housed in the vintage Midtown Sears building, dubbed The Ion, to convene scholars, companies and startups to support new businesses.

 Power source: America’s most ethnically diverse city.